 In order to understand how and why we apply texturebased flow visualization to isosurfaces, we briefly outline the method background.
-In brief, the algorithm presented by Laramee et al. [5] simplifies the problem by confining the advection of texture properties to image space.
+In brief, the algorithm presented by Laramee et al. [6] simplifies the problem by confining the advection of texture properties to image space.
 The surface geometry is projected to image space and then a series of textures are mapped, blended, and advected.
 This order of operations eliminates portions of the surface hidden from the viewer.
-The previous method for visualization of flow on surfaces is comprised of the following procedure: (1) project the vector field to the image plane, (2) detect geometric edge discontinuities, (3) compute advected texture coordinates, (4) advect the image, (5) inject and blend in noise, (6) blend additional noise along geometric edge discontinuities, and (7) apply shading and other additional graphics.
-Steps 1-7 of the pipeline are necessary for the dynamic cases of changes to the isovalue, time-dependent geometry, rotation, translation, and scaling, and only a subset is needed for the static cases (Steps 4-7) involving no changes to the view-point or isovalue.
-Each stage is described in more detail in previous research [5].
+In short, the previous method for visualization of flow on surfaces is comprised of the procedure depicted schematically in Figures 4 and 5.
+Each step of the pipeline is necessary for the dynamic cases of changes to the isovalue, time-dependent geometry, rotation, translation, and scaling, and only a subset is needed for the static cases involving no changes to the view-point or isovalue.
+We consider these stages in briefly in the sections that follow.
+They are described in more detail in previous research [6].